Celsius (CELH)

 5. Revenue Growth

-With $2.13 billion in revenue over the past 12 months, Celsius is a small consumer staples company, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with retailers.
-On the bright side, it can grow faster because it has a longer list of untapped store chains to sell into.
+With $2.52 billion in revenue over the past 12 months, Celsius carries some recognizable products but is a mid-sized consumer staples company.
+Its size could bring disadvantages compared to larger competitors benefiting from better brand awareness and economies of scale.
+On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.

-As you can see below, Celsius’s sales grew at an incredible 54.2% compounded annual growth rate over the last three years.
-This is a great starting point for our analysis because it shows Celsius’s demand was higher than many consumer staples companies.
+As you can see below, Celsius grew its sales at an incredible 56.7% compounded annual growth rate over the last three years.
+This is an encouraging starting point for our analysis because it shows Celsius’s demand was higher than many consumer staples companies.

-Looking ahead, sell-side analysts expect revenue to grow 49.9% over the next 12 months, a deceleration versus the last three years.
-Still, this projection is admirable and indicates the market is forecasting success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 28.5% over the next 12 months, a deceleration versus the last three years.
+Still, this projection is commendable and indicates the market sees success for its products.

 6. Gross Margin & Pricing Power

 Celsius has great unit economics for a consumer staples company, giving it ample room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an excellent 50.7% gross margin over the last two years.
-That means Celsius only paid its suppliers $49.33 for every $100 in revenue.
-Celsius Trailing 12-Month Gross Margin
+As you can see below, it averaged an excellent 50.9% gross margin over the last two years.
+That means Celsius only paid its suppliers $49.13 for every $100 in revenue.

-Celsius produced a 51.3% gross profit margin in Q3, marking a 5.3 percentage point increase from 46% in the same quarter last year.
-Celsius’s full-year margin has also been trending up over the past 12 months, increasing by 1.8 percentage points.
+This quarter, Celsius’s gross profit margin was 47.4%, down 2.8 percentage points year on year.
+Zooming out, however, Celsius’s full-year margin has been trending up over the past 12 months, increasing by 1.1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Celsius’s operating margin decreased by 9.1 percentage points over the last year.
+Analyzing the trend in its profitability, Celsius’s operating margin decreased by 5.9 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, Celsius generated an operating margin profit margin of negative 11%, down 9.8 percentage points year on year.
-Conversely, its revenue and gross margin actually rose, so we can assume it was less efficient because its operating expenses like marketing, and administrative overhead grew faster than its revenue.
+This quarter, Celsius generated an operating margin profit margin of 3.6%, up 9.2 percentage points year on year.
+The increase was solid, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, and administrative overhead grew slower than its revenue.

 8. Earnings Per Share

-In Q3, Celsius reported adjusted EPS of $0.42, up from negative $0 in the same quarter last year.
+In Q4, Celsius reported adjusted EPS of $0.26, up from $0.14 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Celsius’s full-year EPS of $1.21 to grow 17.6%.
+Over the next 12 months, Wall Street expects Celsius’s full-year EPS of $1.33 to grow 16.4%.

 9. Cash Is King